What is a workflow? Definition and examples

 Something isn’t quite right.

 That’s where workflows—and understanding what they are—come in.
-Having a clear understanding of what a workflow is and how to implement one helps you effectively organize your team’s work, hit your project goals, and create lasting, effective process mapping.
+Having a clear understanding of what a workflow is and how to implement one helps you organize your team’s work, hit your project goals, and create lasting, effective process mapping.
 Here’s how.

 Discover the future of workflow automation